91nunocosta/todolist/README.md

 Register

-- [ ] The user should be able to register with a username and password
+- [x] The user should be able to register with a username and password

+    - [ ] store password hash instead of plaintext

 - [ ] Usernames must be unique across all users